nexpy/nexpy/doc/source/pythongui.rst

     .. note:: The log files contain ANSI markup to colorize the text, which can be rendered in the terminal using ``less -r``.

-**Show Projection Panel**
-    Shows the projection panel for the currently active plotting window.
-This is equivalent to clicking on 'Show Panel' in the projection tab (see below).
-    All the open projection panels are displayed as tabs in a single window, with the option of copying projection values from one tab to the other if the plots are compatible.

 **Show Script Editor**
     Shows the script editor.
 If multiple scripts are open, they are displayed as tabs in a single window.
 If no scripts are open, this will open a new script.

-**Change Plot Limits**
+**Show Customize Panel**
+    This opens a panel for the currently active plotting window that allows aspects of the plot, such as titles, axis labels, aspect ratios, skew angles, marker and line colors, and legends to be customized.
+All the open panels are displayed as tabs in a single window.

+    .. note:: This is equivalent to clicking the Edit button in the Options Tab (see below).

+**Show Limits Panel**
     This opens a panel for the currently active plotting window that allows the axes and axis limits of the currently active plot to be changed, as well as the plot size on the screen.
-All the panels are displayed as tabs in a single window, with the option of copying values from one tab to the other if the plots are compatible.
+All the panels are displayed as tabs in a single window, with the option of copying and values from one tab to the other if the plots are compatible.
+If the 'sync' button is checked, the limits will be synchronized dynamically to any changes made to the other plot, whether made on the Limits Panel or directly in the plot.
+Multiple plots can be synchronized to a single plot.

     .. note:: When the settings in one tab are copied to another and the Apply button is clicked, other settings, such as the aspect ratio,